fairtale5/Karmie/docs/core/architecture/database.md

     updated_at: bigint;         // Last update timestamp in nanoseconds
     version: bigint;            // Document version for concurrency control
     data: {                     // Reputation-specific data (see below)
-        usr_key: string;                     // ULID of the user this reputation is for
+        user_key: string;                     // ULID of the user this reputation is for
         tag_key: string;                     // ULID of the tag this reputation is for
         basis_reputation: number;            // Reputation from received votes
         voting_rewards_reputation: number;   // Reputation from casting votes